-Tobacco use accounts for at least 30% of all cancer deaths, causing 83% of lung cancer deaths in men, and 76% of lung cancer deaths in women.
-Lung cancer is the leading cause of cancer-related mortality in Texas; 9,438 deaths are expected in 2016.
+Tobacco use accounts for at least 30% of all cancer deaths, causing 83% of lung cancer deaths in men and 76% of lung cancer deaths in women.
+Lung cancer is the leading cause of cancer-related mortality in Texas: in 2016 there were an estimated 9,438 deaths.

 The Tobacco Control and Lung Cancer Screening (TCL) award mechanism seeks to fund programs on tobacco prevention and cessation, as well as screening for early detection of lung cancer.
-Through release of this RFA, CPRIT's goal is to stimulate more programs across the state thereby providing greater access for underserved populations and reducing the incidence and mortality rates of tobacco-related cancers.
+Through release of this RFA, CPRIT's goal is to stimulate more programs across the state, thereby providing greater access for underserved populations and reducing the incidence and mortality rates of tobacco-related cancers.